-As Parker and Stone recommend, don’t think of plot as, “this happens and then this happens” but instead think of it like “this happens therefore this happens” or “this happens but this happens, therefore this happens.”
+As Parker and Stone recommend, don’t think of plot as, “this happens and then this happens” but instead think in terms of “this happens, therefore, this happens” or “this happens, but this happens, therefore this happens.”

 Example: Your main character is an air traffic controller slumping through another normal day at work when a terrorist group decides to hijack the air traffic tower (inciting incident).

 Tasked with a decision to give in to the terrorist’s demands or try to fight back and save two planes full of people from ramming into each other, the hero decides to push one of the terrorists out the control tower window – an action.

 However, that action leads the other terrorist to throw the hero out of the window, too – a consequence!

 Now the hero is left dangling from a ledge and must try to find a way to scale back up the tower without falling to their death – oh, and somehow disarm three more armed terrorists before the planes in question get close enough to run into each other.